joequery/PHP-Regex-Class/readme.txt

 The class is written so that you can easily add your own regular expression patterns.

-It’s important to note that the Regex class consists of static methods.
+It's important to note that the Regex class consists of static methods.
 That means you do not need to create an instance of the Regex class to use the methods.

 The class contains 4 methods as part of the main interface: